 The only way to succeed is to acknowledge what you already have, as little as you might think it is, this step is essential.
 You won’t be going anywhere until you realize what you’ve got to work with, and with that comes the realization that you’ve got a lot more than you think.
-You might need to be very creative, resilient, imaginative, and persistent, but there is a way, and it’ll only appear before you if you are willing to take stock of your present situation, flaws and all.
+You might need to be very creative, resilient, imaginative, and persistent, but there is a way, and it’ll only appear before you if you are willing to take stock of your present situation, warts and all.

 Nobody’s perfect, we all know it, but too many of us still strive to achieve this, thinking in the back of our minds that someone has reached that goal, and we’re just a few steps behind.
 Well, good luck on that slippery slope!
 Perfection isn’t the goal.
 If you are trying to get unstuck, looking at a magnificent, unachievable goal might feel like an impossibility.
 Knowing where you came from and what tools you have available will help you draw a workable map that can lead you to the next signpost.
 Once you get there you may decide you want to change direction, so don’t get consumed with your initial objective, things change, and you might find that your priorities have changed as well.
 You might find that the goal you set yourself to meet isn’t something you wish for anymore, and you want something different, perhaps bigger, perhaps smaller.
 The idea is to keep track of your steps, to acknowledge all the little things that went into getting you where you are now, and be grateful you made it this far.
-Whatever happens from here, will be the cherry on the cake!
+Whatever happens from here, will be the icing on the cake!

 All paths begin one step at a time, nobody reaches their goal from the get-go, certainly no goal worth achieving.
 Gratitude is the gateway to all sorts of possibilities, and it’s so simple to incorporate in our daily lives!